-Matt Young is a multi-award winning drummer, composer, and educator based out of Denton, TX.
+Matt Young is a multi-award winning drummer, composer, creator, and educator based out of Denton, TX.

 Matt spent his formative years growing up in Marietta, GA, a town just outside of Atlanta.
-It was there he met many influential people in his life; two of which were Justin Varnes and Dr. Gordon Vernick, professors at Georgia State University.
-Atlanta is where Matt's love of music was cultivated to a life-long path of discovery.
+It was there he met many influential people in his life, two of which being Justin Varnes and Dr. Gordon Vernick.
+Atlanta's vibrant scene and landscape turned Matt's love of music into a life-long path of discovery.
 After high school, he moved to Texas to further his studies with Ed Soph at the University of North Texas.

 Upon arriving at The University of North Texas for undergraduate studies, Matt was asked to join Grammy-Winning Artist Bob Belden's, Animation, with Tim Hagans.
 Animation released Transparent Heart and Machine Language (feat.
 Bill Laswell and Kurt Elling) on RareNoise Records based in the UK.
 Both records received acclaim from publications such as JazzTimes, Jazzwise, and Downbeat Magazine.
+Back at UNT, Matt had the pleasure of playing with the 7x Grammy Nominated ensemble, The One O'Clock Lab Band, under the direction of Steve Wiest.
+He can be heard on Lab 2013 as a part of The One O'Clock's long-standing annual recording tradition.
 In the Summer of 2014, Matt was invited to be a part of the Ravinia Steans Music Institute for Jazz in Chicago where he studied composition (with Rufus Reid, Curtis Fuller, David Baker, and Nathan Davis) and performed original music with a handful of his peers from around the world.
 In the Spring of 2015, Matt was a participant of Betty Carter's Jazz Ahead 2015 residency program.
 The two-week-long residency was held at the John F. Kennedy Center in Washington, D.C., where he worked with Program Director Jason Moran, and faculty members: Eric Harland, Carmen Lundy, Andre Hayward, Cyrus Chestnut, Eric Revis, and J.D.
 Allen.
-Matt has performed internationally including recent performances at the 30th Annual Fajr Int'l Music Festival in Tehran, Iran, the Voll-Damm Jazz Festival in Barcelona and XXIII Festival Internacional de Jazz Ciudad de Almeria in Almeria, Spain, UK, Canada, Mexico, all throughout Japan, and all around the US.
+Matt has performed internationally including recent performances at the 30th Annual Fajr Int'l Music Festival in Tehran, Iran, the Voll-Damm Jazz Festival in Barcelona and XXIII Festival Internacional de Jazz Ciudad de Almeria in Almeria, Spain, UK, Canada, Mexico, Japan, and all around the US.

 In 2010, Matt was the winner of the Percussive Arts Society International Convention (PASIC) Drum Set Competition in the idiom of Jazz.